Death of the Endless: New Earth

 Death is the second eldest of the Endless, a family of beings that personify natural forces.
-Death is an incomprehensibly powerful entity having been shown (in a flashback in Brief Lives) to be virtually omniscient and being able to intimidate the Furies, who show no fear of the other Endless, simply by raising her voice in The Kindly Ones.
+Death is an incomprehensibly powerful entity having been shown (in a flashback in Brief Lives) to be virtually omniscient and able to intimidate the Furies, who show no fear of the other Endless, simply by raising her voice in The Kindly Ones.
 The witch Thessaly mentions that Death is the only one of the Endless who is bound by no rules, supported in Dream's portion of Endless Nights in which she briefly makes an appearance at a conference designed to set functions for entities and leaves before it begins.
 In addition, it is mentioned in Brief Lives that she is the only one of the Endless who may survive the end of this incarnation of the universe.
-Death's realm is not portrayed in detail in the series, except for a brief scene in her "house" in the Sandman Special, Song of Orpheus, and later in The Books of Magic series.
+Death's realm - called "The Sunless Lands" - is not portrayed in detail in the series, except for a brief scene in her "house" in the Sandman Special, Song of Orpheus, and later in The Books of Magic series.
 This is where she keeps her floppy hat collection, her goldfish Slim and Wandsworth and possibly her gallery.
 A brief glimpse of her realm can also be seen in The Little Endless Storybook, when Barnabas visits her, although this time in her "apartment suite".

-One day every century, Death lives (and dies) as a mortal, in order to understand the value of the life she takes.
-She does this by becoming a mortal fated to die that day.
+One day every century, Death is forced to live out the last day of a random person, to understand the value of the life she takes.
 At the end of Death: The High Cost of Living her Endless self briefly converses with her mortal self.

+DC Rebirth

 Powers and abilities

 Death is an immortal being of virtual omnipotence, omniscience and omnipresence.
 She is not a god of death or agent of it, but Death itself: the end of life.
 As for the end of her role, Death has said: "When the last living thing dies, my job will be finished.
 I'll put the chairs on the tables, turn out the lights, and lock the universe behind me when I leave".

 Death is also capable of preventing aging and death if she chooses.
-In the middle ages, Death overheard a man claim he wouldn't accept dying; she gave him that wish, while asking Dream to meet him once every century to see if he was ready to die.
+In the Middle Ages, Death overheard a man claim he would not accept dying; she gave him that wish, while asking Dream to meet him once every century to see if he was ready to die.